bernaferrari/ChangeDetection/README.md

 #### Data layer

 The database is created using Room and it has two entities: a `Site` and a `Diff` that generate corresponding SQLite tables at runtime.
+There is a one to many relationshiop between them.
+The id from `Site` is a foreign key on `Diff`.

 To let other components know when the data has finished populating, the `ViewModel` exposes a `LiveData` object via callbacks using interfaces (inspired from [this todo app](https://github.com/googlesamples/android-architecture/tree/dev-todo-mvvm-live)).
 This could be extended to work with server and sync.

 #### Diff Process

 This app makes extensive use from [java-diff-utils](https://github.com/wumpz/java-diff-utils).
+In fact, part of the library was converted to Kotlin and is now working perfectly on Java 6 (the original library makes use of Streams, so only Java 8+).
 All the diff process is made using Myer's diff algorithm, and the result is put on a RecyclerView (to avoid memory issues with long text).

 #### How each Architecture Component is used
 * Navigation: this is a single activity app.
 All fragment transactions (except one) are made using Navigation library.